 Now that we have custody of the archive and it is available to the public, there are many jobs to be done.
-We anticipate the collection will need to be carefully transferred to clean archival cartons.
-We have a written a grant Spring 2012 to buy the boxes.
-Results in January 2013.
+The collection needs to be carefully transferred to clean archival cartons.

 There is a backlog of unprocessed materials.
 Many trained hands will make light work.
 There are very specific methods of working with archival collections.
 We have the resources and experience to train you in these methods.

 We need many more people to become familiar with the collection.
 When in-depth research is required--even on the collection remaining in the public library--it is the society who provides the direction to researchers and library staff.